 Intense, Big, Overwhelming emotions that leave you raw and devastated.
-Grateful but devastated.
+Grateful, but also, devastated.

-Now remember emotions have a purpose.
+Now, remember emotions have a purpose.
 Guilt tells us we have done something wrong, that we mustn’t do in the future.
-It can tell us this with an intensity.
+It can tell us this with intensity.
 When the ER nurse told me I should have epi’ed prior to coming to the ER, I was still disoriented.
-But when the allergist gently but firmly said the same thing the next day, I was overwhelm with the guilt at not having given my son life saving medication at the first coughs and hives after ingestion.
+But when the allergist gently but firmly said the same thing the next day, I was overwhelmed with the guilt at not having given my son life-saving medication at the first coughs and hives after ingestion.
 The truth is I had the luxury to learn from that situation.
 And the guilt was the punch in the stomach, that would always remind me.

 You are a strong food allergy warrior.
 Stand up tall.

-The what ifs can be vivid, intrusive and constant after an anaphylactic reaction.
+The what-ifs can be vivid, intrusive, and constant after an anaphylactic reaction.
 You’re mind goes to all the possibilities.
 The other scenarios.
 The worst.
 That pit in your stomach can feel like it will never go away.
 Sometimes the experience is so intense it’s hard to catch your breath.
-Or maybe you find these thoughts are accompanied with tears and more tears.
+Or maybe you find these thoughts are accompanied by tears and more tears.
 Let the tears flow.
-You have experienced a trauma.
-Your mind and your body is trying to take in what has happened.
+You have experienced trauma.
+Your mind and your body are trying to take in what has happened.

 When something threatens the survival of our family, it activates the fear centers of our brain.
-We are wired for survival, as an individual and as a species.
-This process is automatic and sends our entire body into flight or flight survival mode.
-The emotions of fear tells us something is dangerous.
+We are wired for survival, as an individual, and as a species.
+This process is automatic and sends our entire body into fight or flight survival mode.
+The emotions of fear tell us something is dangerous.